dagster-io/dagster/docs/docs-beta/docs/getting-started/quickstart.md

 # Build your first Dagster project

 Welcome to Dagster!
-In this guide, you'll use Dagster to create a basic Extract, Transform, Load (ETL) pipeline that extracts data from a CSV file and transforms it.
+In this guide, you'll use Dagster to create a basic pipeline that:

+- Extracts data from a CSV file
+- Transforms the data
+- Loads the transformed data to a new CSV file

 ## What you'll learn

 - How to set up a basic Dagster project
-- How to create a Dagster asset for each step of the ETL process
+- How to create a Dagster asset for each step of the Extract, Transform, and Load (ETL) process
-- How to use Dagster's built-in features to monitor and execute your pipeline
+- How to use Dagster's UI to monitor and execute your pipeline

 ## Prerequisites